hedgeyedev/Developer-Applicant-Exercise/simple_public_timeline/README.md

  - Have the route / retrieve the Twitter data on the server side and then render
  - Have the route /via_js retrieve the Twitter data with JavaScript and render it after the document loads

-I did neither of these because I made the app in the most cutting edge framework Volt, that runs Ruby code on both the server and client.
+Because Volt runs Ruby code on both the server and client the implementation does not totally fall under these two options.

 I created a Task that gets the tweets using the twitter gem.
-The app then calls that task (effectively using the server as a proxy between the client and Twitter API), then renders the document and displays the tweets when they arrive.
+The client then calls that task (effectively using the server as a proxy between the client and Twitter API), then renders the document and displays the tweets when they arrive.
 There is absolutely no JavaScript used.

 A spec that tests the TwitterTasks is in the folder /spec/app/main/tasks/